spiral/docs/database/builders.md

 Once such table created, we can remove schema declaration and leave only table variable (instance `Spiral\Database\Entities\Table` or Table abstraction).

 ## Insert Builder
-To get an instance of InsertBuilder (response for insertions), we can execute following code:
+To get an instance of InsertBuilder (responsible for insertions), we can execute following code:

 ```php
 $insert = $database->insert('test');